RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

 Now if we try to trigger a broadcast to multiple connected windows - we should see in Zipkin UI multiple spans created.

-However, as you notice, spans they are not the part of the same trace, because the span context by default is local for the erlang process, while, as mentioned earlier, each LiveView connection lives in its own process.
-In order to overcome this we could start a span when update happens and pass its context as part of the broadcasted event message.
+However, as you notice, spans are not part of the same trace, because the span context by default is local for the erlang process, while, as mentioned earlier, each LiveView connection lives in its own process.
+In order to overcome this we could start a span when an update happens, and pass its context as part of the broadcasted event message.
 In `Acme.Orders` update `update_order/2` to be like:
 ```elixir
 def update_order(%Order{} = order, attrs) do
   OpenTelemetry.Tracer.with_span "orders:update_order" do